 A well-known property of CRCs is their ability to detect burst errors up to the size of the CRC itself.
 Using a CRC larger than the dataword is an error because a CRC just as large as the dataword equally detects all errors while it produces a lower number of false positives.

-In spite of the mathematical property described above, the 16-bit 'Stream Flags' field in the xz stream header is protected by a CRC32 twice as large as the field itself, providing an unreliable error detection where 2 of every 3 reported errors is a false positive.
+In spite of the mathematical property described above, the 16-bit 'Stream Flags' field in the xz stream header is protected by a CRC32 twice as large as the field itself, providing an unreliable error detection where 2 of every 3 errors reported is a false positive.
 The inaccuracy reaches 67%.
 CRC16 is a better choice from any point of view.
 It can still detect all errors in 'Stream Flags', but produces half the false positives as CRC32.

 Note that a copy of the 'Stream Flags', also protected by a CRC32, is stored in the stream footer.
 With such amount of redundancy xz should be able to repair a fully corrupted 'Stream Flags'.
 Instead of this the format specifies that if one of the copies, or one of the CRCs, or the backward size in the stream footer gets any damage, the decoder must indicate an error.
 The result is that getting a false positive for corruption related to the 'Stream Flags' is 7 times more probable than getting real corruption in the 'Stream Flags' themselves.

-The 'Stream Footer' field contains the rounded up size of the index field and a copy of the 'Stream Flags' field from the stream header, both protected by a CRC32.
-The inaccuracy of the error detection for this field reaches a 40%; 2 of every 5 reported errors is a false positive.
+The 'Stream Footer' field contains the rounded-up size of the index field and a copy of the 'Stream Flags' field from the stream header, both protected by a CRC32.
+The inaccuracy of the error detection for this field reaches a 40%; 2 of every 5 errors reported is a false positive.

 The CRC32 in 'Stream Footer' provides a reduced burst error detection because it is stored at front instead of back of codeword.
 (See [Koopman], p.
 C-20).
 Testing has found several undetected burst errors of 31 bits in this field, while a CRC32 correctly placed would have detected all burst errors up to 32 bits.
-The reason adduced by the xz format specification for this misplacement is to keep the four-byte fields aligned to a multiple of four bytes, but the 4 byte alignment is unjustified.
+The reason adduced by the xz format specification for this misplacement is to keep the four-byte fields aligned to a multiple of four bytes, but the 4-byte alignment is unjustified.

 Figure 2.
 Inaccuracy of block header CRC for all possible header sizes.

-Xz supports several types of check sequences (CS) for the decompressed data; none, CRC32, CRC64 and SHA-256.
+Xz supports several types of check sequences (CS) for the decompressed data; none, CRC32, CRC64, and SHA-256.
 Each check sequence provides better accuracy than the next larger one up to a certain compressed size.
 For the single-byte error model, the inaccuracy for each compressed size and CS size is calculated by the following formula (all sizes in bytes):

 Inaccuracy = ( compressed_size * Pudc + CS_size ) / ( compressed_size + CS_size )